 Acousticians and sound protectors (noise fighters) need the sound intensity (acoustic intensity).
 As a sound designer you don't need that sound energy size.
 The eardrums (tympanic membranes) of our hearing and the diaphragms of the microphones are effectively moved by the sound pressure or the sound pressure level.

-See also: SPL meter.
+See also:

-If you are a technician checking the sound quality by listening with your hearing, think of the sound waves that move your eardrums by the effect of the sound pressure as sound field size.
+If you are a technician checking the sound quality by listening with your hearing, think of the sound waves that move your eardrums by the effect of the sound pressure as sound field quantity.
 That is why there is the advice:

 In sound recording try to avoid the use of sound power and sound intensity as sound energy sizes.